Teacher video: Varnas

 This video is part of Kapow Primary’s Religion and worldviews resources – Hindu.
 It supports teachers in explaining how the varna system is understood in spiritual terms rather than social status.
 The video also explains the symbolic colours linked to each varna and how gaining all colours – culminating in orange, which represents spiritual purity – reflects readiness for moksha.
 Teachers are supported to make clear distinctions between religious beliefs and societal caste systems, and to deliver inclusive, respectful lessons that help children understand this concept in a meaningful and sensitive way.

-Religion and worldviews, Upper key stage 2, Year 5, What happens when we die?
+Religion and worldviews, key stage 2, Year 5, What happens when we die?
 (Part 2) Lesson 3: How might someone reach moksha?